anakic/Jot/README.md

 ```

 This will track the window's size, location and window state.
-The tracking configuration preset is defined in [WindowConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/CustomInitializers/WindowConfigurationInitializer.cs).
+The deafult tracking configuration for `Window` objects is defined in [WindowConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/CustomInitializers/WindowConfigurationInitializer.cs).

 ## Where & when data gets stored